 Their 10-acre property is classic Diamond Mountain land, steep, rugged, brushy, rocky, and east facing.
-The Mayacamas mountain range in this region, of which the Diamond Mountain appellation is part of, is similar to the Sierra Nevada mountains on a much smaller scale in that the western side of the range has a more gentle elevation gain while the eastern side drops off rather dramatically.
-You can experience this on any of the steep narrow roads that climb out of the Napa Valley floor crossing over the Mayacamas.
+The Mayacamas mountain range in this region, of which the Diamond Mountain appellation is part of, is similar to the Sierra Nevada mountains on a much smaller scale in that the western side of the range has a gentler elevation gain while the eastern side drops off rather dramatically.
+You can experience this on any of the steep narrow roads that climb out of the Napa Valley floor crossing over the Mayacamas mountains.

-The Muellers have been making home wine in the Napa Valley for 35+ years.
-Upon purchasing this property they had no plans to develop a vineyard.
-However, Frank had provided medical care to a woman named Cora for many years – the sister of longtime Napa vineyard manager, Jess Madrigal (Madrigal Family Winery).
-Jess built a long career in the Napa Valley managing numerous vineyards in the region – with access to a number of premium sites.
+The Muellers have been making home wine in Napa Valley for 40+ years.
+Upon purchasing this property, they had no plans to develop a vineyard.
+However, Frank had provided medical care to a woman named Cora for many years, the sister of longtime Napa vineyard manager, Jess Madrigal (Madrigal Family Winery).
+Jess built a long career in the Napa Valley managing numerous vineyards in the region and with access to a number of premium sites.
 Frank casually asked Jess one day what he would estimate the cost of planting grapevines would be.